aquarchitect/MyKit/README.md

 MyKit
 =====

-MyKit is a collection of frameworks and extesions that extend that eases the development process.
+MyKit is a wide-range collection of higher-level codes that help to ease the iOS and OSX development process.

-Detail documentation is under development.
+Detail documentation is under development at [aquarchitect.github.io/MyKit](http://aquarchitect.github.io/MyKit/)